bhumphrey0x20/CarND-MPC-Project/README.md

 #### Polynomial Fitting and MPC Preprocessing
-Prior to MPC processing, way points from the simulator were tranformed from global coordinates to vehilce coordinates using a Homogeneous Transformation (as discussed in the particle filter project, Lesson 14) [main.cpp, lines 115-121].
-A 3rd degree polynomial was then fit to the transformed points using  the `polyfit()` function [main.cpp, lines 124].
+Prior to MPC processing, way points from the simulator were tranformed from global coordinates to vehilce coordinates using a Homogeneous Transformation (as discussed in the particle filter project, Lesson 14) [main.cpp, lines 141-146].
+A 3rd degree polynomial was then fit to the transformed points using  the `polyfit()` function [main.cpp, lines 150].

 #### Model Predictive Control with Latency
-Following the Slack discussion [here]("https://carnd.slack.com/archives/C54DV4BK6/p1538209080000100"), a latency of 100 milliseconds was handled by calculating a new state vector for time = t+1, using the kinematic equations disscussed in Lesson 18 [main.cpp, lines 135-160].
+Following the Slack discussion [here]("https://carnd.slack.com/archives/C54DV4BK6/p1538209080000100"), a latency of 100 milliseconds was handled by calculating a new state vector for time = t+1, using the kinematic equations disscussed in Lesson 18 [main.cpp, lines 171-186].
 The new state vector was then passed to the MPC.
 During the first new state vector calculations, the initial values of the control inputs- steering angle (`delta_1`) and acceleration (`a_1`)- were set to 0.
-Afterwards, the control input values returned from the MPC were stored and used in the kinematic equations during the next callback loop, to calculate the next state: basically, solving control inputs for a time, one step into the future [main.cpp, lines 166-167].
+Afterwards, the control input values returned from the MPC were stored [main.cpp, lines 210-211] and used in the kinematic equations during the next callback loop, to calculate the next state: basically, solving control inputs for a time, one step into the future.

-Staying consistent with the `dt` value in the MPC a time step `dt` of 0.15 seconds was used as a "delta t" in the kinematic equations [main.cpp, lines 19, 150-155].
+Staying consistent with the `dt` value in the MPC, a time step `dt` of 0.15 seconds was used as a "delta t" in the kinematic equations [main.cpp, lines 36, 171-186].

 ### Simulation
-The videos show the vehicle controled by the MPC using reference velocities of 40 mph, 50 mph, and 60 mph.
-Speeds near 40 and 50 mph were the most stable.
-At speeds of around 60 mph instabilities were intermittant (not shown in video), especially for distances beyond a single lap.
+The video links below show the vehicle controled by the MPC using reference velocities of 20 mph and 30 mph.

 #### MPC with Reference Velocity = 20 mph
 <a href="https://youtu.be/NVu9ff7MVhc" target="_blank"><img src="https://i.ytimg.com/vi/NVu9ff7MVhc/2.jpg" alt="Advanced Lane Finding Video" width="240" height="180" border="10" /></a>